sictweb/bti425-2020/notes/react-components.md

 > For this app, you will notice that the components use the "[function component](https://reactjs.org/docs/components-and-props.html#function-and-class-components)" declaration style, and goes one step further by using the modern JavaScript "arrow function" style.
 > And, you will notice that all components are declared/defined in the `src/App.js` source code file, and not in separate files.
 > This approach works for this simple non-interactive illustrative example.
-However, your future apps will likely use "[class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components)" declaration style, because they will need more state and functionality.
+However, your future apps will also use "[class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components)" declaration style, because they will need state management and more functionality.

 > When studying (and rebuilding) the code example, if something needs to be understood or explained, consult the [Bootstrap documentation](https://getbootstrap.com/docs/3.4/css/), and/or ask your professor.